ptdk1020/ptdk1020.github.io/posts/stock-analysis.md

 The data is inserted into the `daily` table.
 As we can see, each line contains the OHLC prices of a particular ticker in a particular day.

-![](/images/posts/stock-analysis/close-price.png "Daily Close Price")

 - The `forecast.py` considers data for tickers AAPL, AMZN, GOOG, META, NFLX.
 It runs historical close price prediction as well as forecasting for the following days.
 The resulting data is stored the `small_daily` table in the metadatabase.
+Below is the historical close prices of these tickers.

+![](/images/posts/stock-analysis/close-price.png "Daily Close Price")

 - The `bigquery.py` queries the `small_daily` table and writes it into BigQuery for quick analysis.
 The data can then be displayed by connecting the BigQuery table to a Looker Studio report.
+Below is the the historical close price for META as well as forecasting for several subsequent days.

 ![](/images/posts/stock-analysis/pred-close-price.png "Daily Close Price Prediction")